 02 of 09

-Another easy, beginner hot pad pattern, these instructions require two 10 x 10-inch pieces of cotton fabric plus a fabric heart to zigzag stitch onto the front of the hot pad.
+Another easy, beginner hot pad pattern, these instructions require two 10-by-10-inch pieces of cotton fabric plus a fabric heart to zigzag stitch onto the front of the hot pad.
 The finished hot pad is adorable and it's perfect for the country-style kitchen.

 03 of 09